mavingill/deep-learning-challenge/deep-learning-report.md

 Overview of the analysis: Explain the purpose of this analysis.

+The purpose of this analysis was to use machine learning algorithims and neural networks to unconver whether individuals would be successful when selected by Alphabet Soup.

 Results: Using bulleted lists and images to support your answers, address the following questions: